-A new study in the journal Psychological Science finds that horror movies and haunted houses entertain us the most when they’re scary enough to make our hearts beat faster, but not so scary that they overwhelm us.
+A new study in the journal Psychological Science finds that scary, but not too scary movies entertain us the most.
+Scary enough to make our hearts beat faster, but not so scary that they overwhelm us.

 Researchers had already suspected that physiological arousal plays a role in explaining why so many people enjoy scary films and spooky attractions.